 Are there downsides to remapping?

 Remapping may increase your insurance premium, but you can find a good deal by using a specialist insurer like Adrian Flux, who offer insurance tailored for owners of modified cars.
+The team of brokers at Adrian Flux are confident that they could provide you with a more suitable quote on your insurance, especially if you have previously been quoted in excess of £2,000.
 You must declare that your car has been remapped regardless of the insurer you choose (or your policy could be invalidated).

 How do I know if my car has been remapped?